CaptionSync allows you to provide your own translated transcript on Translation requests. Please read the notes below before proceeding.

 - You can submit any existing scripts or transcripts as Guidance for the Translator.

 - If you prefer to submit your own transcript, the cost is very low, but you need to get the format exactly correct; not following the format guidelines exactly will result in poor results or a failure to get results.

 - If you choose to have us generate the translated transcript, we will repair a failed job or poor results.

-- If you choose to provide the translated transcript, we will not provide transcript review or debugging.
+- If you choose to provide the translated transcript, we are not able to provide transcript review or debugging.

 Notes about the format of the transcript:

 - The transcript can only contain characters that are representable in ANSI.
 One way to ensure that is to save your file as ANSI (also called Western European Windows in some editors).